nabu-platform/nabu-misc-git/protected/documentation/readme.md

 ### Automatic Building

 The server will check for updates to build every 10 minutes.
 There is a "build all" button in the accompanying web application that allows you to check for updates faster or you can specifically build a certain project.

-**Advanced users:** Note that build servers _can_ be clustered, however building is managed with cluster-level locking to make sure only one server is actually building.
-Internally each server will use locking to make sure only one service instance is modifying the git repository at a time.

 ### Encryption